VA2QED/frame-of-references/notes/relative-motion.md

 would you use the surface of the Earth as a reference frame and say that your position has a 1000 meter change?

-or would you use the sun as a reference frame and say that your position has a 26820 km change?
+or would you use the sun as a reference frame and say that your position has changed for approximately 27000 km?